johannesnoordanus/image2gcode/README.md

 Some people noticed incorrect low burn levels at the edges of objects within an image, this can be remedied by using option '--overscan <nbr of pixels>'.
 This makes sure the laser head will continue for a few pixels on a line after the last non empty pixel, or start the head a few pixels before the first non empty pixel is written on a line.

+It is possible to calibrate your laser machine now: option ```--genimages pixel-width pixel-height write``` generates 11 calibration files that can be used as input for ```image2gcode``` to experiment with settings like ```--pixelsize``` and speed to get the right setup!
+For example use ```./runimage2gcode --showimage --genimages 200 200 0``` to generate test images of 200 by 200 pixels that showup in the viewer (but are not written to the file system).

 To summarize: